NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 id: "eigenlayer"
 ```

 These types will be used for automatic validation of the values provided by the user.
-For instance, if the setting’s type is `path_file`, a Middleware setup wizard tool would validate that a file exists on the provided path.
+For instance, if the setting’s type is `path_file`, the Middleware setup wizard tool would validate that a file exists on the provided path.

 :::caution

 Any port exposed under the `ports:` field in the `docker-compose.yml` **MUST** be represented by an `option` within the `options` list in the profile file, and the type `port` **MUST** be used.
 This allows port collision checks between multiple Middleware services running in the same host machine.

-A Middleware setup wizard could do these checks to guarantee an open port for each port target.
+The Middleware setup wizard tool could do these checks to guarantee an open port for each port target.

 :::